 Yes this Project is probably way over my head but I figured that this is the best way for me to learn in a Hands on way....Poeple here keep telling me "This is DIY so don"t ask us Just do it your self and find out" so I am trying not to ask Newbie questions and rather just jump right in and try to learn for my Mistakes

 >The tubes of course don't care what frequency they distort

 I would try setting the gain on the INA103 for 1.

-If you try to increase the gain on the output of the chip- as shown in the data sheet- you will uncover one of the INA103's major shortcomings: a wimpy output stage in it's instrumentation amp architecture.
+If you try to increase the gain on the output of the chip--as shown in the data sheet--you will uncover one of the INA103's major shortcomings: a wimpy output stage in its instrumentation amp architecture.

 Started by NewYorkDave

 Started by strangeandbouncy

 Started by clintrubber